 "Where a citizen is entitled to enter the East Malaysian State under subsection (1), the citizen’s children under the age of eighteen years and (if he is a man) his wife, if entering the East Malaysian State with, or to be with, the citizen, shall not be required by subsection (1) to obtain a Permit or Pass in that behalf."

 Foreign wives are not eligible to apply for the Section 66(2) exemption which is reserved for Malaysians only.
 It is unknown whether foreign wives are still eligible for the Certificate of Status, although this was allowed in the past.
-Foreign wives and non-Sarawakian Malaysian wives may also opt for the Spouse Programme Employment Pass with the Expatriate Services Division.
+Foreign wives and non-Sarawakian Malaysian wives who plan to work may also opt for the Spouse Programme Employment Pass with the Expatriate Services Division.
 This is a working permit.
-Lately, the Spouse Programme Employment Pass is also accepted for the Certificate of Status application by non-Sarawakian Malaysian wives, but do double check with the Sarawak Immigration Department at the time of your application.
+Lately, the Spouse Programme Employment Pass is also accepted for the Certificate of Status application by non-Sarawakian Malaysian wives as long as you have held the pass for 2 consecutive years.
+It is important to check with the Department when you arrive in Sarawak to clarify that this is the case.

 What about non-Sarawakian husbands?